KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

 Design change in WF means more already-done work products changing

-Earlier delivery = ealrier ROI
+Earlier delivery = earlier ROI

 Can change process more quickly

-Can stop early when we decide we habe done enough
+Can stop early when we decide we have done enough

 Deliver what is needed

-"We didn't egt what we asked for , but got wht we needed"
+"We didn't get what we asked for , but got what we needed"